opendata-swiss/ogd-handbook-wiki/library/m1-entscheid-rechtsgrundlagen.de.md

 Summary: OGD Schweiz, Bericht
 Lang: de

-<em>Translations are not available everywhere yet: let us know if you need this content in your language.</em>
+<em>Translations are not yet available everywhere: let us know if you need this content in your language.</em>

 > ### Ausgangslage